By Bruce and Athena (Teena) Tainio

 By the following spring, most of the stubble will have been digested.
 Any remaining debris will shatter into fine particles when tilled, leaving the soil richer in available minerals and abundant microbial life.

-By Bruce and Athena (Teena) Tainio.
-This article was first published in the September 2007 issue of Acres U.S.A. magazine.
-For more information, visit www.tainio.com, or purchase the book, Farming in the Presence of Nature, from the Acres U.S.A. bookstore.
+Editor’s Note: This article was first published in the September 2007 issue of Acres U.S.A. magazine.
+For more information, visit www.tainio.com, or purchase their book, Farming in the Presence of Nature, from the Acres U.S.A. bookstore.